The mutation process on the ancestral line under selection: The pruned lookdown ancestral selection graph

 for $n\in[N]$ and $j\in[n-2]$.

 The pLD-ASG encodes potential and true ancestry in the following way.
-One first samples the initial types (that is, at forward time $t=0$, so backward time $r=t$) for the $L_t^N$ lines without replacement according to $(N-Y^N_0,Y^N_0)$, which means a population with $N-Y^N_0$ type-0 and $Y^N_0$ individuals; then one then propagates the types forward along the graph according to the coalescence, branching, and mutation events as in the original Moran model.
+One first samples the types of the $L^N_t$ lines at backward time $t$ without replacement according to $(N-Y^N_0,Y^N_0)$, which means a population with $N-Y^N_0$ type-0 and $Y^N_0$ type-1 individuals; one then propagates the types forward along the graph according to the coalescence, branching, and mutation events as in the original Moran model.
 At any instant of time, the true ancestor is the lowest type-$0$ line in the graph if there is such a line; when all individuals are unfit, the ancestor is the immune line \citep[Prop.~4.6]{Cordero}.

 Let now $A^N_r\in \{0,1\}$ be the type of the true ancestor at backward time $r \leqslant t$ of the single individual chosen uniformly at $r=0$.
 It is then clear that